Location | Vancouver, British Columbia, Canada

-Crossing the Salish Sea on a scenic ferry ride, we'll spend a day on Vancouver Island, photographing songbirds, woodpeckers and the beautiful California Quail in a friend's backyard blinds.
+Crossing the Salish Sea on a scenic ferry ride, we'll spend a day on Vancouver Island, photographing songbirds, jays, woodpeckers and the beautiful California Quail from a friend's wonderful backyard blinds.

-Adding more diversity yet, we'll visit sites for West Coast specialities such as Black Oystercatchers and Anna's Hummingbird.
+Adding more diversity yet, we'll visit sites for West Coast specialities such as Black Oystercatchers, Anna's Hummingbird and Red-breasted Sapsucker.

 Why choose us?